 Rub the partridge with the goose fat, salt and pepper and herbs.
-Slice the garlic in halves and place them in the cavity of the bird.
+Slice the garlic into halves, and place them in the cavity of the bird.

 Place the prepared bird in a casserole dish with the carrot, onion and celery, top with 200ml water and cover.
-Roast for 1 hour 30 minutes at 160 degrees.
+Roast for 1 hour 30 minutes at 160°C.

-Once you’ve put the partridge in the oven, attach a dough hook to your food mixer, add the flour and salt and egg white and mix.
+Once you’ve put the partridge in the oven, attach a dough hook to your food mixer, add the flour, salt and egg white and start to mix.
 Add a little water as you go until the mixture starts to look like a stiff, firm dough.